bluesoft/bluesoft-stream-processor/README.md

 ## Instruction

-Each instruction can handle data and have it's data collected and state cleared.
+Each instruction can handle data and can have it's data collected and state cleared.

 ```java